mipimipi/crema/README.md

 * `crema build` builds and adds packages incl. corresponding package tarballs to a custom repository
 * `crema cleanup` cleans up one or all custom repositories (e.g. if the database and the package files are not consistent anymore)
+* `crema chroot-add-key` adds gpg key to the chroot environment
+* `crema chroot-rm` removes/resets the chroot environment
 * `crema env` lists the repositories and their diretories
 * `crema ls` lists all packages of one or all repositories
+* `crema purge` deletes all packages from a custom repository
 * `crema repo-add` Add a custom repository to the crema configuration
 * `crema repo-rm` Remove a custom repository from the crema configuration
 * `crema rm` removes AUR packages and the corresponding package tarballs from a custom repository.